Meltsun/obsidian-hierarchify/README.md

 Certain behaviors of mdast differ from the default behavior of the Obsidian editor and my personal preferences, resulting in some inconsistencies.

-1. Two spaces are added between the number and text in ordered list items.
+1. Two spaces are added between the number and text in ordered list items, instead of 1.
-2. Escape characters are added to all square brackets (which breaks wiki links).
+2. Escape characters are added to all square brackets (unexpectedly escapeing '\')
-3. TODO: Nested lists are not recognized as lists unless they start with 1.
+3. TODO: Nested ordered lists are not recognized as lists unless they start with 1.(unexpectedly escapeing '\')
-4. TODO: Code blocks are not recognized as such if the language is not specified.
+4. TODO: Code blocks are not recognized as such if the language is not specified.(unexpectedly escapeing '\')

-To address the first two issues, I have made some modifications to the code and adjusted Obsidian settings accordingly:
+Due to my limited ability, I currently do not know how to solve these problems using conventional methods.
+I made some modifications to the mdast code and adjusted Obsidian settings accordingly(Use space indentation, Set the tab width to 4.)to address the first two issues.

-1. Use space indentation.
-2. Set the tab width to 4.

 However, extensive testing is still required, as there may be other issues.
 Currently, all refactoring features do not delete any note content.

-## Missing Configuration Options
+### Missing Configuration Options

 I plan to add more configuration options to define the plugin's behavior:

 1. When converting titles to lists, choose whether to always create a new list (current behavior) or merge with an existing list.
 2. Specify the location for generated files and folders when converting titles to notes, file tree linking, etc.

-## Future Enhancements
+### Future Enhancements

-Please refer to the TODO sections in the feature descriptions for upcoming improvements and features.
+refer to the TODO sections in the feature +-